ZioEren/ZioEren/README.md

 ![Hi](https://image.noelshack.com/fichiers/2020/35/5/1598601380-tenor.gif)
 ## 👋 Hi!
-I am an Italian developer and I am a reverse engineer and backend developer.
+I am a reverse engineer and backend Italian developer.
 ### - 🖥️ I know C#, C++, PHP, Assembly, Visual Basic and Lua.
 I can do reverse engineering and some game hacking.
 ### - ☠️ I publish exploits and bugs of Discord and more other platforms (games included).
 ### - 💎 My discord: ZioEren#1337